UN seeks new funding pledges for Palestinian refugees

 After the session, the United Nations was still tallying how much was pledged by which countries against this year’s shortfall of $250 million facing the U.N.
 Relief and Works Agency for Palestinian Refugees, which leads the relief efforts.

-Pierre Krahenbuhl, the agency’s director, said a 50 percent funding cut by the United States, the program’s top donor, is endangering basic services such as food assistance in Gaza and medical clinics spread among the five areas, while about 500,000 children may not be able to start the school year.
+U.N. officials said the United States, the program’s top donor, gave $364 million to the agency last year but only $60 million this year.
+Pierre Krahenbuhl, the agency’s director, said the cut is endangering basic services such as food assistance in Gaza and medical clinics spread among the five areas, while about 500,000 children may not be able to start the school year.

 “The situation of Palestinians is defined by great anxiety and uncertainty, first because Palestinian refugees do not see a solution to their plight on the horizon,” he said at a briefing before the conference.